Opinion fluctuations and disagreement in social networks: Belief evolution model

 The main tool in the analysis of the voter model is the \emph{dual process}, which runs backward in time and allows one to identify the source of the opinion of each agent at any time instant.
 Specifically, let us focus on the belief of a regular agent $a$ at time $t>0$.
 Then, in order to trace $X_a(t)$, one has to look at the last meeting instance of agent $a$ that occurred no later than time $t$.
 If such a meeting instance occurred at some time $t-U_1\in[0,t]$ and the agent met was $v\in\mc V$, then the belief of agent $a$ at time $t$ coincides with the one of agent $v$ at time $t-U_1$, i.e., $X_a(t)=X_v(t-U_1)$.
 The next step is to look at the last meeting instance of agent $v$ occurred no later than time $t-U_1$; if such an instance occurred at time $t-U_2\in[0,t-U_1]$, and the agent met was $w$, then $X_a(t)=X_v(t-U_1)=X_w(t-U_2)$.
 Clearly, one can iterate this argument, going backward in time, until reaching time $0$.
-In this way, one implicitly defines a random walk $V_a(u)$ with state space $\mc V$, which starts at $V_a(0)=a$ and stays put there until time $U_1$, when it jumps to node $v$ and stays put there in the time interval $[U_1,U_2)$, then jumps at time $U_2$ to node $w$, and so on.
-It is not hard to see that, thanks to the fact that the meeting instances are independent Poisson processes, the random walk $V_a(u)$ has generator matrix $Q$.
+In this way, one implicitly defines a continuous-time Markov chain $V_a(u)$ with state space $\mc V$, which starts at $V_a(0)=a$ and stays put there until time $U_1$, when it jumps to node $v$ and stays put there in the time interval $[U_1,U_2)$, then jumps at time $U_2$ to node $w$, and so on.
+It is not hard to see that, thanks to the fact that the meeting instances are independent Poisson processes, the Markov chain $V_a(u)$ has transition rate matrix $Q$.
 In particular, it halts when it hits some state $s\in\mc S$.
-This shows that $\mc L(X_a(t))=\mc L(X_{V_a(t)}(0))\,.$ More generally, if one is interested in the joint probability distribution of the belief vector $X(t)$, then one needs to consider $n-|\mc S|$ random walks, $\{V_a(t):\,a\in\mc A\}$ each one starting from a different node $a\in\mc A$, and run simultaneously on $\mc V$ (see Figure \ref{figdualRW}).
-These random walks move independently with generator matrix $Q$, until the first time that they either meet, or they hit the set $\mc S$: in the former case, they stick together and continue moving on $\mc V$ as a single particle, with generator matrix $Q$; in the second case, they halt.
-This process is known as the \emph{coalescing random walk process} with absorbing set $\mc S$.
-Then, one gets that \be \mc L(\{X_a(t):\,a\in\mc A\})=\mc L(\{X_{V_a(t)}(0):\,a\in\mc A\})\,.\ee Equation (\ref{Xtdist}) establishes a \emph{duality} between the voter model with zealots and the coalescing random walks process with absorbing states.
-In particular, Assumption \ref{assumptionconnected} implies that, with probability one, each $V_a(u)$ will hit the set $\mc S$ in some finite random time $T_{\mc S}^a$, so that in particular the vector $\{V_a(u):\,a\in\mc A\}$ converges in distribution to an $\mc S^{\mc A}$-valued random vector $\{V_a(T^a_{\mc S}):\,a\in\mc A\}$.
+This shows that $\mc L(X_a(t))=\mc L(X_{V_a(t)}(0))\,.$ More generally, if one is interested in the joint probability distribution of the belief vector $X(t)$, then one needs to consider $n-|\mc S|$ continuous-time Markov chains, $\{V_a(t):\,a\in\mc A\}$ each one starting from a different node in $\mc A$ (specifically, $V_a(0)=a$ for all $a\in\mc A$), and run simultaneously on $\mc V$ (see Figure \ref{figdualRW}).
+These Markov chains move independently with transition rate matrix $Q$, until the first time that they either meet, or they hit the set $\mc S$: in the former case, they stick together and continue moving on $\mc V$ as a single particle, with transition rate matrix $Q$; in the second case, they halt.
+This process is known as the \emph{coalescing Markov chains process} with absorbing set $\mc S$.
+Then, one gets that \be \mc L(\{X_a(t):\,a\in\mc A\})=\mc L(\{X_{V_a(t)}(0):\,a\in\mc A\})\,.\ee Equation (\ref{Xtdist}) establishes a \emph{duality} between the voter model with zealots and the coalescing Markov chains process with absorbing states.
+In particular, Assumption \ref{assumptionconnected} implies that, with probability one, each $V_a(u)$ will hit the set $\mc S$ in some finite random time $T_{\mc S}^a$, so that in particular the vector $\{V_a(u):\,a\in\mc A\}$ converges in distribution, as $u$ grows large, to an $\mc S^{\mc A}$-valued random vector $\{V_a(T^a_{\mc S}):\,a\in\mc A\}$.
 It then follows from (\ref{Xtdist}) that $X(t)$ converges in distribution to a stationary belief vector $X$ whose entries are given by $X_s=x_s$ for every stubborn agent $s\in\mc S$, and $X_a=x_{V_a(T^a_{\mc S})}$ for every regular agent $a\in\mc A$.